 What’s more, those conversations are really difficult to initiate.
 Even with close friends, 56% of survey respondents say finances are “too personal” to discuss.
 Of those survey respondents, 43% were willing to talk about their health issues, but only 17% would talk about investments.
 About half of respondents would willingly talk about the strange things their bodies are doing, but talking about where they save their money is considered “too personal.”

 Intimate partner relationships aren’t a safer space for conversations about money, either.
-Only 66% of respondents talk about investments or salary with their spouses or partners.
+Only 66% of respondents talk about investments or salaries with their spouses or partners.
 In one out of every three relationships, finances are not a common topic of conversation between people who likely share a checking account!